rosedj1/ZplusXpython/README.md

 ## Calculate Fake Rates

-Use the Z+L background control region (CR) to calculate how often a non-signal lepton passes tight selection:
+Use the Z+L background control region (CR) to calculate how often a non-prompt lepton passes tight selection:

 ```bash